futres/fovt-data-pipeline/README.md

 # fovt-data-pipeline

 This repository contains the configuration directives and necessary scripts to validate, triplify, reason, and load data into an external document store for the FuTRES project.
 This repository uses data that has first been pre-processed using [data-mapping R Scripts](https://github.com/futres/fovt-data-mapping) and [GEOME](https://geome-db.org/) for validating data and reporting problem data.
 Refer to the [data-mapping](https://github.com/futres/fovt-data-mapping) repository for more information.
 Please note that this repository is designed to process millions of records from multiple repositories and is fairly complex.
+We have a provided a simple start section below which demonstrates the reasoning steps used in producing the final output.

 This codebase draws on the [Ontology Data Pipeline](https://github.com/biocodellc/ontology-data-pipeline) for triplifying and reasoning, the [FuTRES Ontology for Vertebrate Traits](https://github.com/futres/fovt) as the source ontology, and [Ontopilot](https://github.com/stuckyb/ontopilot) as a contributing library for the reasoning steps.

 # Getting Started
 ## Simple Start
 If you wish to quickly test the validation, triplifying and reasoning steps, you can start here.
   * First, [Install docker](https://docs.docker.com/install/) and then clone this repository.
 Once that is done, you can test
   * Second, run the pipeline using some provided examples, like  like this:
 ```